 You can also create your own tournaments and invite your friends to compete.

-The Approach R10 launch monitor unit itself costs $599.99 USD at release.
+The Approach R10 launch monitor unit costs $599.99 USD.
 This includes the R10, tripod stand, phone mount, carrying case, and Micro USB cable.

 The companion Garmin Golf app, which is required to use the R10, is free.
 However, Garmin offers a membership for the app, exclusive for R10 users, that costs $9.99 per month or $99.99 per year.
 The membership gives you: